 Side effects that usually do not require medical attention (report to your care team if they continue or are bothersome):

-First-choice treatment for heart failure
+First-choice treatment for some people with heart failure

-Can lower the risk of hospitalization
+Can lower the risk of hospital visits related to heart failure in adults

-Combines two medications into one tablet for convenience
+Combines two medications into one pill for convenience

 Available as tablets, oral pellets, or a prepared oral solution

-Needs to be taken twice daily
+Need to take twice daily

 Not safe during pregnancy

 You can take Entresto (sacubitril / valsartan) with or without food.
-If it upsets your stomach, try taking it with food to help.

-Only use an oral syringe or medication dose cup from the pharmacy to measure out your dose.
-Never use household spoons because they aren't accurate, which can make you take the wrong dose.
+Make sure to shake the liquid bottle well before each time you measure out the dose.
+Only use an oral syringe from the pharmacy to measure the dose.
+Don't use regular kitchen spoons; they aren't accurate and using them can make you take the wrong dose.

 Entresto (sacubitril / valsartan) can cause some serious health issues.
 This risk may be even higher for certain groups.
 If this worries you, talk to your doctor or pharmacist about other options.